smartcontractkit/documentation/src/pages/chainlink-nodes/resources/connecting-to-a-remote-database.md

 whatsnext: { "Configuring Chainlink": "/chainlink-nodes/v1/configuration/" }
 ---

-This is a basic guide for setting up a PostgreSQL database and connecting your Chainlink node to it.

-PostgreSQL is a popular and secure database available on a variety of platforms.
-This guide will not show you how to create and set up a PostgreSQL database, however, some common guides can be found below:
+This guide show you how to set up a PostgreSQL database and connect your Chainlink node to it.
+Alternatively, you can follow the guides below:

 - [Amazon AWS](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/)
 - [Azure](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal)